nozomiishii/dotfiles/README.md

   NVRAM Reset
   Shut down and Restart with
   `⌥ + ⌘ + P + R`
-  💡 NVRAM is a memory that saves its stored data regardless if the power is on or off.
+  💡 NVRAM is a memory that saves its stored data regardless if the power is on or off

 - **Third-party app related**
   Safe mode
   Shut down and wait 10 seconds
   Restart with `⇧`
-  💡Safe Mode temporarily disables any third-party applications and starts your device with default system apps.
+  💡Safe Mode temporarily disables any third-party applications and starts your device with default system apps

 <a id="reinstall-macos"></a>